 The Naive Search constitutes the simplest method among other pattern searching algorithms.
-Concretely, it checks whether all the characters of the main string exist in a specific pattern (Gusfield 1997).
-Furthermore, it is proven to be effective regarding smaller texts, and also, it does not require any preprocessing phases.
-For the identification of a substring, an additional check for the string needs to be performed (Knuth et al. 1977).
+Concretely, it checks whether all the characters of the main string exist in a specific pattern [17].
+Furthermore, it is proven to be effective regarding smaller texts and also, it does not require any pre-processing phases.
+For the identification of a substring, an additional check for the string needs to be performed [27].

-The Time Complexity of Naive Search Algorithm is O(n m), where n is the size of the main string and m is the size of the pattern.
+The Time Complexity of Naive Search Algorithm is O(n \ m), where n is the size of the main string and m is the size of the pattern.